blockbridge/blockbridge-kb/guide/vmware/index.md

 Provisioning iSCSI Storage
 --------------------------

-This section describes how to do the Blockbridge side of the configuration.
-You'll create a **virtual storage service** for each Blockbridge dataplane complex.
-Inside those storage services, you will create one **disk** per VMware datastore, and an **iSCSI target** with a LUN for each disk.
-A global set of **CHAP credentials** will serve to authenticate your VMware cluster to the Blockbridge dataplane endpoints.
+This section describes how to provision and configure your Blockbride storage for use with a VMware datastore.
+You’ll create one or more virtual storage services distributed across your dataplane complexes.
+Inside those storage services, you will create a virtual disk and an iSCSI target for each VMware datastore that you want to create.
+A global set of CHAP credentials will serve to authenticate your VMware cluster to the Blockbridge dataplane endpoints.

 Start by logging in to the administrative "system" user in the Blockbridge web GUI.
-On the infrastructure tab, manually provision a virtual storage service (VSS) on each dataplane complex that will be connected to your VMware installation.
-If you're planning to create multiple VMware datastores per dataplane complex, you can create the disks to back them inside a single virtual service.
+On the infrastructure tab, manually provision a virtual storage service (VSS) on each dataplane complex that will connect to your VMware installation.
+If you plan to create multiple VMware datastores per dataplane complex, create the disks to back them inside a single virtual service.

 {% include img.html align="center" max-width="90%" file="image14.jpg"
 alt="Blockbridge screenshot showing flyout menu of a datastore" %}